Disneyland Dining Guide

 You want to find a good place to eat.
 It’s now time to follow the Disneyland Dining Guide.

-The first is the most common called cart dining.
-These are your snacks such as a pretzel, churro, ice cream, cotton candy, and popcorn to name a few.
+The first is the most common, carte dining.
+These are your snacks such as pretzels, churros, ice cream, cotton candy, and popcorn to name a few.
 It’s an in-between meals dining experience.

 The third option is sit-down dining.
-These are your reservation restaurant including the Blue Bayou, Carthay Circle, Wine Country Trattoria, Ariel’s Grotto, and a few more.
-You’ll spend a decent amount of money here, between $16 and $34 per plate.
+These restaurants include the Blue Bayou, Carthay Circle, Wine Country Trattoria, Ariel’s Grotto, and a few more.
+They usually require dining reservations.
+You’ll spend a decent amount of money here—between $16 and $34 per plate.

 Your last dining option is called character dining and it’s the most popular experience among families.
 Why?
 Because all their favorite Disney friends show up to say hi while they are eating!
 While these are really fun and give your kids some character experiences they can be pricey.
 Typically between $22-$48 depending on which experience you do.